 While at Columbia, she authored George Inness and the Visionary Landscape (George Braziller, Inc., 2003; 2nd edition, 2015) and curated an exhibition of the same name (National Academy of Design, New York, 2003-04; San Diego Museum of Art, 2004), which was awarded Best Exhibition by the Metropolitan Chapter of The Victorian Society in America.
 It received critical acclaim in more than 90 newspapers and magazines, including The New York Times.
 She published her second book, George Inness: Writings and Reflections on Art and Philosophy, in 2007.

-Dr. Bell has delivered lectures and participated in symposia on American art at the Clark Art Institute; the Thomas Cole National Historic Site; the Museum of Fine Arts, Houston; the Museo di Santa Giulia, Brescia; the Musée des Maîtres et Artisans du Québec, the American Academy in Rome, and other locations.
+Dr. Bell has delivered lectures and participated in symposia on American art at the Clark Art Institute; the Thomas Cole National Historic Site; the Museum of Fine Arts, Houston; the Museo di Santa Giulia, Brescia; the Musée des Maîtres et Artisans du Québec, the American Academy in Rome, the Museo Correr, and other locations.
 She has recently chaired sessions and presented her work at the annual conferences of the College Art Association, Association of Historians of American Art, and the Nineteenth Century Studies Association.
 As part of her research on transnationalism in Italo-American relations, she is working on a critical study and exhibition entitled “Transnational Expatriates: Coleman, Vedder, and the Aesthetic Movement in Gilded Age Italy.”

 In addition to Directing the College Honors Program and advising students on External Student Scholarships, Dr. Bell teaches a wide range of courses at MMC, including those in the Writing Program (WRIT 101, WRIT 102, WRIT 201), both sections of the Western Art Survey, and seminars in Ancient & Classical Art, Medieval Art, and American Art.
 She also teaches the Senior Art History Seminar, the capstone course for the Art History major.
 In the field of American Studies, she created and teaches an interdisciplinary course entitled “The Body in American Culture: Pre-Colonial Period to the Gilded Age,” which identifies, explores, and debates various ways in which the American “body” was constructed by political, sociological, religious, scientific, and artistic forces.
 In 2012, she received Marymount Manhattan’s Teaching Excellence Award.

 Dr. Bell has also co-taught study-abroad courses in Paris (“Art and Literature in Paris”) and in Venice (“Art and Philosophy in Venice”).
 For a link to the January 2014 Venice student “blog,” see http://www.mmm.edu/study-abroad-venice.
 In January 2016, she co-taught a study-abroad Art History/Studio Art course with Assistant Professor of Art Beth Shipley in Rome entitled “Drawing on Rome.”
 In January 2018, she will again co-teach in Italy, this time a course entitled “Drawing on Rome and Florence.”